JcaPetri/Apolo-Articles-MySql/README.md

 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.
 			The unique Key is the union of:
-			  	This table have not unique key because one IDNum can have none, one or more coments.
+			  	This table have not unique key because one IDNum can have none, one or more comments.
 			Common Field/Columns for all tables
 				The objective of these are to store critical information for the system and the record history.
 					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.